 Kansas City Jazz

 In the 1920s and 1930s, African American musicians in the Kansas City area developed their own style of jazz that pulled heavily from the blues music tradition as well as ragtime.
 Count Basie, who joined Bennie Moten’s Kansas City Orchestra in 1929, is generally credited to originating the style and Kansas City native Charlie Parker transitioned the musical style to bebop in the 1940s.
-In 1930, just under 10% (38,574) of the Kansas City, Missouri, population of 399,746 was black.
+In 1930, just under 10 percent (38,574) of the Kansas City, Missouri, population of 399,746 was black.

 During the 1930s, Kansas City was a crossroads for transportation with the Union Pacific; Atchison, Topeka, and Santa Fe; and several other railroads passing through the city.
 Budding airlines also had Kansas City on their routes.
 In addition, it was viewed as a “wide open” town in terms of the flow of alcohol, in spite of prohibition.
 Many believed the political boss Tom Pendergast got anything he wanted during this era, which didn’t interfere with jazz clubs staying open all night, with ready sources of alcohol and even drugs.